hashicorp/packer/CONTRIBUTING.md

 Note that you will need to use [Godep](https://github.com/tools/godep) to do this.
 This step is recommended but not required; if you don't use Godep please indicate in your PR which dependencies have changed and to what versions.

+Please only apply the minimal vendor changes to get your PR to work.
+Packer does not attempt to track the latest version for each dependency.

 #### Running Unit Tests

 You can run tests for individual packages using commands like this: